arl/nestor/README.md

 $ ./nestor
 ```

-Run `nestor --help` for more options.
+Run `nestor -help` for more options.